sajalshres/todo-mvc-js/README.md

 - **View:** Includes UI logic related to the application.
 For exampple, adding todo item from the text input, clicking on add button, marking todo item as complete.

-- **Controller:**: Acts as interface between the **Model** and **View** component.
+- **Controller:** Acts as interface between the **Model** and **View** component.
 For example, handling the interaction between adding a new todo in the view component and updating the database using todo model.

 ## 💻 Demo